-- 4. Ensure that your kid’s interest is expandable and flexible.
-Help make kids’ interests multimodal by finding other toys, books, videos, real-life examples and educational opportunities to expand upon the passion.
+- 4. Ensure that your child’s interest is expandable and flexible.
+Help make her interests multimodal by finding other toys, books, videos, real-life examples and educational opportunities to expand upon the passion.
 Don’t let the interest become too narrow.
-Help kids see how this particular interest can be connected to other parts of the world.
+Help her to see how this particular interest can be connected to other parts of the world.

 - 5. Model your own intense interest.
 If you don’t already have a hobby or a passion, find one that fits you.
 If necessary, try a few that meet your needs today and can be cultivated when you are not spending all of your time parenting, working and just keeping up with daily life.